blackwright/tetris/README.md

 ### Technical Notes

-- JavaScript structured with revealing modules in MVC style.
+- JavaScript organized with revealing modules in MVC style.
-- Collisions checked by performing potential movements on tetromino "clones."
+- Collisions checked by performing potential movements on "cloned" tetromino prototype objects.
 - Event handlers attached with jQuery.
-- Reset button restarts the game without reloading page.
+- Reset button restarts the game by reinitializing modules.